-Emergency Medical Evacuation Protection covers the cost of a transporting a seriously injured or ill person to an adequate medical facility, a hospital near home, or the hospital of their choice, depending on the plan.
+These plans cover the cost of a transporting a seriously injured or ill person to an adequate medical facility, a hospital near home, or the hospital of their choice, depending on the plan.
 This coverage is usually included with both international medical insurance and travel protection plans, but unlike baggage insurance and trip cancellation insurance, it is also sold separately.
 Emergency medical evacuations are always expensive, and sufficient coverage is recommended, especially for long-distance trips.

-Annual Multi-Trip Insurance is designed for year-round peace of mind for people who love to travel.
+These plans are designed for year-round peace of mind for people who love to travel.
 These plans provide coverage for all of your trips throughout the year, subject to a maximum trip length of 30 to 180 days per trip depending on the plan selected.

 When planning a trip abroad, make sure to ask your insurance agent or primary health care administrator — your individual or group private medical insurance, HMO, PPO, ministry of health, etc. — whether you’re covered for medical expenses incurred while traveling abroad.
 Many people are surprised to discover that their health care provider offers little or no protection or reimbursement for the costs of any type of medical treatment received in a foreign country.
 If your primary health care coverage is not adequate, consider purchasing international travel insurance.